melezhik/swat/README.md

 ## Check patterns

-As you can see from tutorial above check patterns are  just text files describing what is expected to return when request a route.
+As you can see from tutorial above check patterns are  just text files describing **what** is expected to return when route requested.
 Check patterns file parsed by swat line by line and take an action depending on entity found.
 There are 3 types of entities may be found in check patterns file:

 - Expected Values
 - Comments